TLDR

 - × Donor retention analytics less mature than Bloomerang

-Verdict: Best for nonprofits managing both donors and grants with compliance requirements.
-Unique in this price range for combining both functions.
+Verdict: Best for nonprofits managing both donors and grants with compliance requirements, but priced above true sub-$100 donor-only CRMs.

 Little Green Light